07 May Employment Issues in Small Business

-- Workers can opt-out of the 48 hour limit by a written agreement but cannot be forced or pressured to do so.
+- Workers can opt-out of the 48-hour limit by a written agreement but cannot force or pressured to do so.

 Rest Breaks and Leave

-- On every shift over six hours a minimum 20 minute break which in some circumstances can be accumulated but is increased to 30 minutes if under 18 and the period is more than four and a half hours.
+- On every shift over six hours a min 20-minute break.
+Which in some circumstances can accumulate but is an increase to 30 minutes.
+If under 18 and the period is more than four and a half hours.

-- 11 hours (12 hours for under 18’s) consecutive rest between shifts each day which again can be accumulated in some circumstances.
+- 11 hours (12 hours for under 18’s) consecutive rest between shifts each day.
+Which again can accumulate in some circumstances.

-- One day off each week (2 days for under 18’s) or two days off every fortnight which again can be accumulated in some circumstances.
+- One day off each week (2 days for under 18’s).
+Moreover, two days off every fortnight which again can accumulate in some circumstances.

-- From 1 April 2009 5.6 weeks (28 days) paid annual holiday based on the workers average pay which can include bank and public holidays.
-These amounts accumulate pro-rata from the day they start working and is worked out on a pro-rata basis for part time employees.
-From 1 April 2009, payment in lieu cannot be provided for anything less than 5.6 weeks.
-The holiday pay must also be paid when the holiday is taken and not added to say an hourly rate when work is done.
+- From 1 April 2009 5.6 weeks (28 days) paid annual holiday based on the worker’s average pay.
+Which can include bank and public holidays?
+These amounts accumulate pro-rata from the day they start working.
+Moreover worked out on a pro-rata basis for part-time employees.
+From 1 April 2009, payment in lieu cannot provide for anything less than 5.6 weeks.
+The holiday pay must also pay when the holiday takes and not added to say an hourly rate when work is done.

-- There are special rules for night workers who regularly work at least 3 hours during the night which is a period of at least 7 hours including from midnight to 5am and usually from 11pm to 6am.
-They should not exceed eight hours in each 24 hour period averaged over 17 weeks although if the work involves special hazards or physical or mental strain this is the case in every 24 hour period.
+- There are special rules for night workers.
+Who work at least 3 hours during the night.
+Which is a period of at least 7 hours including from midnight to 5 am and usually from 11 pm to 6 am?
+They should not exceed eight hours in each 24 hour period averaged over 17 weeks.
+Although if the work involves special hazards or physical.
+Moreover, mental strain this is the case in every 24 hour period.

-The national minimum wage affects all businesses without exception.
+The national mini wage affects all businesses without exception.

-- An average pay is worked out for each pay reference period which can be up to a maximum of a month but premium payments such as time and a half for overtime cannot be included in the calculation.
+- Average pay is worked out for each pay reference period.
+Which can be up to a max of a month but premium payments such as time.
+A half for overtime cannot be included in the calculation.

-- The value of most perks cannot be included in the calculation and tips also do not count unless collected by the employers and then paid as part of the normal salary.
+- The value of most perks cannot be included in the calculation.
+So, tips also do not count unless collected by the employers and then paid as part of the normal salary.

-- It is not possible to opt-out from the national minimum wage.
+- It is not possible to opt-out of the national min wage.

-- The national minimum wage does not apply to everyone.
-Notable exceptions include the self-employed, company directors without written contracts of employment, au pairs working in the family, students on work experience, armed forces and voluntary workers.
+- The national min wage does not apply to everyone.
+Notable exceptions include the self-employed.
+Company directors without written contracts of employment.
+Family-worked Au pairs, work experience graduates, armed forces, and volunteer staff.

 How we can help you

-If you need any further assistance with the working time regulations and national minimum wage please contact us.
+If you need any further help with the working time regulations.
+Moreover, the national min wage please contact us.

-The age discrimination regulations do not however apply to goods and services, so as an example insurance companies and health care providers will be able to continue to discriminate on the basis of age.
+The age discrimination regulations do not.
+Applicable to products and services, such as insurance firms and healthcare providers.
+Which will be able to continue to discriminate on the basis of age.

 Overview of the Legislation